San Gabriel Mission High School: History

 The new school selected green and silver as the school colors, signifying hope and sterling worth.
 In honor of the Mission's history, the student body chose "Pioneers" as the school name.
 Clubs and activities organized during these first years include: Student Council, Sodality, GAA, Glee club, Orchestra and Drama clubs.
 The boys were able to join football, basketball, track, soccer, golf, bowling and tennis teams.
 The girls participated in volleyball, basketball, and tennis.
 Intramural sports, Play Day and Field Day became, and still are, annual events.
 Dances, rallies, drama and musicals rounded out the activity schedule.

 The students took part in dramatic plays and musicals.
 The chorus began in 1950, when Mission students performed "Tribute to Stephen Foster".
 For many years, the Drama Club and Glee Club were presented their operetta at the San Gabriel Mission Playhouse.
 Plays performed in the high school auditorium include Bye Bye Birdie in the 1970s, Steel Magnolias in the 1980s, and later In Juliet's Garden, at the Grapevine Arbor.

 In 1963, the Mission Band participated in the parade competition at the Annual Temple City Camellia Parade.
-And, in that same year the Boys Pioneer Basketball Team were in CIF for the seventh time and the Mission Soccer Team won League Title.
+And, in that same year the Boys Pioneer Basketball Team were in CIF for the seventh time.
+The Mission Soccer Team won the League Title in 1966 and won the Southern Section CIF championship in 1967 and 1968.
 Mission's athletic teams have included and continue to include CIF performances as well as Horizon League Championships.
 In 2007, Mission TV went live on the internet and in 2009, the Cultural Room opened, where language clubs host meetings.

 The following are the names of all of the principals of San Gabriel Mission High School: